big-data-and-economics/big-data-class-materials/README.md

 I will drop the lowest two in-class exercise grades.

-#### Datacamp tutorials
+#### Out-of-class exercises

-During the semester, I sometimes use datacamp to help you learn R or Git skills outside of class.
-These tutorials are due by the start of the class period listed on the syllabus and are graded on completion.
-You will receive full credit for completing the tutorial.
+During the semester, I will use a variety of tools to get you (1) practicing R and Git skills outside of class and (2) thinking about the value of different data science skills ahead of the relevant class period.
+These will include short readings, datacamp assignments, and

 I will allow you to makeup two Datacamp tutorials if you do not complete them on time.